This year, more than ever, growing your own garden is going to be important.

 Know Your Zone and Last Frost Date - Your can find your zone on the interactive USDA Plant Hardiness Zone Map where you just need to input your zip code.
 I'm a firm believer in everyone knowing their zone, because it comes in so handy when planting anything from vegetables to annuals to trees.

 Your last frost date is a historical estimate of the last date when you can expect a frost in your area and will be key for when you should be planting seeds in the ground.
 Your frost date can be found online at Dave's Garden or The Old Farmer's Almanac .
-You can also find your last frost date by contacting your local extension office which can be found at Gardening Know How.
+You can also find your last frost date by contacting your local extension office.

 Prepare Your Beds - Prepare your beds for growing vegetables by removing any grass, weeds and rocks.
 If this is the first time planting in this spot you should add some compost and fertilizer and mix in into the dirt.